redpanda-data/connect/website/docs/components/conditions/check_interpolation.md

 ### `value`

-`string` The value to check against the child condition.
+The value to check against the child condition.
 This field supports [interpolation functions](/docs/configuration/interpolation#functions) that are resolved batch wide.

+Type: `string`
+Default: `""`

 ```yaml
 # Examples